Commission-on-POST/Azure-Mp-Post-Wrapper/README.md

-# Azure Media Player POst example component
+# Azure Media Player Post example component

 This is a example usage of a React component wrapper for the azure media player without Post specific inclusions.